AnastasiiaChyzhykova/JSON/README.md

 ---

-**5. Закоммитить файл.**
+**5. Commit the file.**

- `git commit -m "Название коммита"`
+ `git commit -m "Commit name"`

  ---

-**6. Отправить файл на внешний GitHub репозиторий.**
+**6. Send the file to a remote GitHub repository.**

- `git push origin название ветки, куда хотим выставить код (например: main)`
+ `git push origin main (the name of the branch where we want to put the code)`

  ---

-**7. Отредактировать содержание файла “new.json” - написать информацию о себе (ФИО, возраст, количество домашних животных, будущая желаемая зарплата). Всё написать в формате JSON.**
+**7. Edit the content of the "new.json" file - write information about yourself (name, age, number of pets, future desired salary).
+Write everything in JSON format.**

   `cat>> new.json`